 Acknowledge others at the table before starting to eat.
 Tipping is not mandatory but registers appreciation in more official restaurants (5-10 percent).

-Widely is available at nearby restaurants and cookshops.
+Widely available at local restaurants and cookshops.

 A stew made from finely chopped sweet potato leaves, palm oil, and often groundnuts, meat, or fish.

-Served with rice; common in local restaurants.
+Served served with rice; common in local restaurants.

 Locally brewed, spicy Ginger Beer.
 Club Soda, soft drinks, and fresh Coconut Water directly from coconuts.